Praveenmail2him/terraform_scripts_openshift_4_AWS/README.md

 Currently [emptying the compute pools](#empty-compute-pools) makes control-plane nodes schedulable.
 But due to a [Kubernetes limitation][kubernetes-service-load-balancers-exclude-masters], router pods running on control-plane nodes will not be reachable by the ingress load balancer.
 Update the scheduler configuration to keep router pods and other workloads off the control-plane nodes:
+Run this Python command from your Host Machine (where you have cloned this Code).

 ```sh
 python -c '